When applying for revision of a customs clearance decision – Businesses

 You can submit a claim for revision to Customs if

-- the amount of import or export duty charged is too high
+- the amount of import duty charged is too high

 - the goods are faulty or do not comply with the terms of the contract

 - the customs debt was incurred in exceptional circumstances, which in some cases entitles to a revision (so-called reasons of equity).